GuilhermeBandeira7/GuilhermeBandeira7/README.md

 ### Hello there!
 I'm Guilherme, Fullstack developer and CS Student  👋

-- 👨‍💻 I’m currently working as Junior .NET Developer
+- 👨‍💻 I’m currently working with javaScript, Vue.js and C# .NET
 - 👨‍🎓 Computer Science Undergraduate at UFPR